Maher1506/Java-tic-tac-toe-solver/README.md

 ## :robot: AI Implementation

+Due to the simplicity of Tic Tac TOe and its relatively easy computation, we can brute-force all the possible game states until they reach the terminal states easily without further optimizations.
+Although this works for Tic Tac Toe, more complex games (Connect 4, Chess, Go) will need many more optimizations to beat humans.
+This is meant as an introductory project to the world of zero-sum games and their AI.

-This is a simple implementation of a brute-force minimax algorithm that has no extra features like:
+This is a simple implementation of a brute-force minimax algorithm that has no extra optimizations like:
 - Alpha-beta pruning
-- Depth in score
 - Evaluation function
 - etc...